-- It expects a job title. - It prints to the screen, for each employee with that job title: - their last name, - then a blank and a dash and a blank, - then managed by: followed by the last name of their manager. - (And it returns nothing, since it is a procedure!) - If there are no employees with that job title, it should simply print a message to the screen that includes the nonexistent job title, and notes that there are no employees with that job title. - It should make appropriate use of a cursor-controlled for loop. - It should appropriately call Problem 3's function get_manager to get the last names of the managers for the employees with that job title. - Look in the posted SQL script 3281ect05-2.sql at the refactored version of the stored procedure job_overview that we created during class on Wednesday. - Create an opening comment block for your function that has a procedure: part, a purpose: part.
+- It expects a job title. - It prints to the screen, for each employee with that job title: - their last name, - then a blank and a dash and a blank, - then managed by: followed by the last name of their manager. - (And it returns nothing, since it is a procedure!) - If there are no employees with that job title, it should simply print a message to the screen that includes the nonexistent job title, and notes that there are no employees with that job title. - For full credit, it is required to make appropriate use of a cursor-controlled for loop. - For full credit, it is required to appropriately call Problem 2's function get_manager to get the last names of the managers for the employees with that job title. - Look in the posted SQL script 3281ect05-1.sql at the stored procedure job_overview that we created during class on Monday. - Create an opening comment block for your function that has a procedure: part, a purpose: part.
 AND a uses: part, in the same style that you see here.
 (You don't have to give an examples: part, but you can if you wish.) - Follow that with the PL/SQL code creating your procedure. - Remember to follow your PL/SQL procedure with: